 It is the student's responsibility to behave in an honorable and ethical manner.

 It is also the student's responsibility to report any suspected violation to a Student Council Representative.

-Any student or faculty member of the FNU Community may bring suspected honor code violations to the attention of the Department Chair or Program Director.
+Any member of the FNU Community may bring suspected honor code violations to the attention of the Department Chair or Program Director.